 “This magical, marvelous food on our plate, this sustenance we absorb, has a story to tell.
 It has a journey.
 It leaves a footprint.
 It leaves a legacy.
 To eat with reckless abandon, without conscience, without knowledge; folks, this ain’t normal.” – Joel Salatin, farmer and author of ‘Folks, This Ain’t Normal; You Can Farm‘

 My lovely friends at Linga Longa had some beautiful looking pork neck at the markets on Saturday.
-So I bought a little piece to slow cook for LM and myself.
+So I bought a little piece to slow cook for David and myself.
 Alright.
 That was a white lie.
 I actually bought quite a lot.
 Two whole kilos worth, in fact.
 That’s just under 4 1/2 pounds for those of you who don’t think ‘metric’.